-There are tens of thousands of wushu practitioners world-wide that practice in a wide variety of styles.
+There are wushu practitioners world-wide that practice in a wide variety of styles.
 It is done with fist and foot, as well as with short weapons, long weapons, and flexible weapons.
 It is also the martial arts style popularized by Jet Li, Jackie Chan, and others in many exciting movies.

 East Tennessee Wushu Team

-The East Tennessee Wushu Team has classes, performances, and demonstrations in the
+The East Tennessee Wushu Team has classes (see below), performances, and demonstrations in the

 Knoxville and East Tennessee region.
 The team